 - A. Conference rooms shall be equipped with a Flat Panel Display (FPD) that will allow for the appropriate viewing size for the room and the type of content being viewed.
-FPD's over 60" will require a back board mounted to the wall and should have a Chief PAC526FWPx series back box to house equipment. - B. The display chosen shall conform to Section 6.12 Specific AV Equipment guidelines. - C. The display wall mount shall be from Chief Manufacturing and have tilt capability.
-Chief MTM1U, LTM1U and XTM1U are our preferred mounts. - D. Any FPD that is mounted to an articulating arm will require a back board mounted to the wall regardless of the size of the display - E. Control systems shall conform to the standards laid out within this document pertaining to classrooms.
-Crestron and QSC are the SHSU standard manufacturers - F. Ceiling array microphones or table mounted boundary microphones should be provided for audio conferencing.
+FPD's over 60" will require a back board mounted to the wall and should have a Chief PAC526FWP series back box to house equipment. - B. The display chosen shall have support for HDMI input. - C. The display wall mount shall be from Chief Manufacturing and have tilt capability.
+Chief LTM1U and XTM1U are our preferred mounts.

-- G. Digital Sound Processor should be used to balance room audio and provide echo cancellation. - H. Conference Room sound may be provided by external sound bar or distributed audio dependent upon room size and needs. - I. PTZ camera to be provided for video conferencing.
-FOV to be dependent on room size and layout. - J. Small conference rooms may utilize the Crestron UC-SB1-CAM sound bar with Academic and Research Technologies approval. - K. Power and AV cabling should be installed in a floor box or ADA compliant floor track and brought to the conference table.
-Coordination with purchasing needs to be done to ensure the table has the correct power and AV components when ordered. - Owner, along with Academic and Research Technologies, will determine if an AV faceplate can be used instead of bringing power and AV components to the conference table. - L. An Academic and Research Technologies specified HDMI cable and adapter ring should be installed for BYOD support.
-Noted in 6.12 Specific AV Equipment. - M. Crestron AirMedia device may be specified instead of or supplemental to other HDMI connections.
+- D. Any FPD that is mounted to an articulating arm will require a back board mounted to the wall regardless of the size of the display - E. Control systems shall conform to the standards laid out within this document pertaining to classrooms.
+Crestron is the SHSU standard manufacturer. - F. Ceiling microphones or table mounted microphones should be provided for audio conferencing. - G. Digital Sound Processor should be used to balance room audio. - H. Conference Room sound should be provided by external sound bar or distributed audio dependent on room size and needs. - I. PTZ camera to be provided for video conferencing.
+FOV to be dependent on room size and layout. - J. Small conference rooms may utilize the Crestron UC-SB1-CAM sound bar with IT@Sam approval. - K. Power and AV cabling should be installed in a floor box or ADA compliant floor track and brought to the conference table.
+Coordination with purchasing needs to be done to ensure the table has the correct power and AV components when ordered. - Owner, along with IT@Sam, can determine if an AV faceplate can be used instead of bringing power and AV components to the conference table. - L. An IT@Sam specified adapter ring should be installed for BYOD support. - M. Crestron AirMedia device may be specified instead of or supplemental to other HDMI connections.